Director, International Human Rights Clinic

-Susan Farbstein is the Co-Director of the International Human Rights Clinic and a Clinical Professor at Harvard Law School, where she has taught since 2008.
+Susan Farbstein is the Director of the International Human Rights Clinic and a Clinical Professor at Harvard Law School, where she has taught since 2008.

 Her current work focuses on human rights in South Africa; socio-economic rights and racial justice in the United States; the role of civil proceedings in writing history and shaping memory, truth, and collective understandings of past abuse; and gender equity and women’s leadership in human rights organizations and institutions.
-She is an expert on South Africa, having worked on a variety of human rights and transitional justice issues in that country for nearly fifteen years.
-Her writing has been published in scholarly journals including the Harvard Law Review and the Harvard International Law Journal, as well as more popular outlets including The New York Times and SCOTUSBlog.
-In 2015 she was selected by Massachusetts Lawyers Weekly as one of the “Top Women of Law.”
+She is an expert on South Africa, having worked on a variety of human rights and transitional justice issues in that country for nearly twenty years.
+Her writing has been published in scholarly journals including the Harvard Law Review and the Harvard International Law Journal, as well as popular media outlets including The New York Times and SCOTUSBlog.
+In 2015 she was selected by Massachusetts Lawyers Weekly as one of the Commonwealth’s “Top Women of Law.”
 In 2018 she was selected by the Harvard Women’s Law Association as a “Woman Inspiring Change.”

-Over the past fifteen years, Farbstein has engaged on a range of transitional justice issues in South Africa, Zimbabwe, Rwanda, Namibia, Mozambique, Angola, South Sudan, Myanmar, Thailand, and Argentina.
-Her recent work focuses on questions of accountability for apartheid-era abuses in South Africa; efforts to advance the right to equitable, quality education guaranteed by South Africa’s constitution; models for the provision of post-harm assistance to civilian survivors of the conflict in South Sudan; the promotion and protection of economic, social, and cultural rights in Zimbabwe; and policy reform to improve civilian protection and change military behavior in Myanmar.
+Farbstein has engaged on a range of transitional justice issues including in South Africa, Zimbabwe, Rwanda, Namibia, Mozambique, Angola, South Sudan, Myanmar, Thailand, and Argentina.
+In the Clinic, she has led projects that seek accountability for apartheid-era abuses in South Africa; advance the right to equitable, quality education guaranteed by South Africa’s constitution; consider models for the provision of post-harm assistance to civilian survivors of the conflict in South Sudan; offer options to promote and protect economic, social, and cultural rights in Zimbabwe; and suggest policy reforms to improve civilian protection and change military behavior in Myanmar.

 Farbstein has a strong interest in clinical pedagogy and, in 2011-2012, was a recipient of the Harvard President’s Innovation Fund for Faculty Grant for her creative clinical teaching.
 Building on this interest, between 2012-2014 she developed and implemented a training and exchange program on clinical pedagogy with practitioners and academics in South Africa.
-She actively supports and mentors students pursuing human rights careers, including by serving as an attorney advisor for the law school’s Office of Public Interest Advising.
+She enjoys advising and engaging with nascent human rights clinics and has done so at universities in Latin America, Africa, Asia, and Europe.

 Before joining the Harvard Law School faculty, Farbstein worked at the Cape Town office of the International Center for Transitional Justice.
 Prior to that, she clerked for the Honorable Morris E. Lasker of the Southern District of New York.
 She holds a B.A. from Princeton University, an M.Phil. from the University of Cambridge, and a J.D. from Harvard Law School.